ygemici/osz/README.md

 If you want to recompile `loader/mbr.bin` and `loader/bootboot.bin`, you'll need [fasm](http://flatassembler.net).
 Unfortunately GAS is not clever enough to mix 16, 32 and 64 bit instuctions which is necessary for BIOS booting.

+The `bootboot.bin` can be booted via
+ - `mbr.bin`
-The `bootboot.bin` can be booted via `mbr.bin`, as a BIOS extension ROM (tested with bochs at 0D0000h) and with GRUB using the MultiBoot protocol (not tested).
+ - BIOS extension ROM (tested with bochs at 0D0000h)
+ - GRUB using the MultiBoot protocol (not tested).

 License
 -------

 The boot loader and the whole BOOBOOT Protocol is licensed under GPLv3.
-The core and every code running under it as well as fs/Z filesystem licensed under CC-by-nc-sa-4.0.
+Other parts of OS/Z like FS/Z filesystem licensed under CC-by-nc-sa-4.0.

  Copyright 2016 [CC-by-nc-sa-4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) bztsrc@github